solarkennedy/xkyle.com/content/post/2023-01-26-ustellar-6pack-rgbw-flood-teardown.markdown

     C -- Data: Red  --> D
 ```

+Note: The power supply's wires may not be color coded like this.
+Always double check the polarity with a multimeter.

 ## Conclusion

 Honestly, I'm not that interested in repurposing or flashing the Tuya CBU.